wal-yan/target-methylseq-qc/paper/paper.md

 The pipeline initialization step, as per the best practices of the nf-core template, checks the validity of the file paths specified to be either a POSIX-compliant file system or a cloud object storage path for files stored in AWS S3, Azure Blob Storage or Google Cloud Storage buckets.

-The behaviour of the pipeline can be controlled through the pipeline parameters which are divided into different groups such as (i) Execution Mode, (ii) Input/Output Options, and (iii) Reference Genome Options.
+The behavior of the pipeline can be controlled through the pipeline parameters which are divided into different groups such as (i) Execution Mode, (ii) Input/Output Options, and (iii) Reference Genome Options.
 In addition, generic parameters are inherited from the nf-core template, including (i) max job request options, (ii) generic options and (iii) institutional config options.
-A complete list of the parameters specific to the `target-methylseq-qc` pipeline is summarised in \autoref{parameters}.
+A complete list of the parameters specific to the `target-methylseq-qc` pipeline is summarized in \autoref{parameters}.

 :Summary of pipeline-specific parameters for target-methylseq-qc pipeline \label{parameters}.